nmayorov/nmayorov.github.io/content/posts/rts_as_optimization.md

 Such problem can be solved by a known linear algebra method.
 The issue however is that this problem is large (in practically valuable cases) and sparse.
 Whether there are suitable general numerical solvers for this kind of sparse problems is a topic for another research.
-In what follows we will derive an efficient specific solver for this problem.
+In what follows we will derive an efficient solver specifically for this problem.

 # Lagrange function and its stationary points